clairedavid/ml_in_hep/assignments/ml_a1.md

 Your mission is to help physicists by coding a classifier to select electron-showers (signal) from hadron-showers (background).

-To this end, you are given a dataset of shower characterists from previous measurments where the incoming particle was known.
+To this end, you are given a dataset of shower characterists from previous measurements where the incoming particle was known.
 The main features are the depth and the width.

 ```{figure} ../images/a01_showers.png
 ---